urbanfox - company logo

 Rycote softie - pistol grip and boom micBuying accessories for your camera kit.

-So, you've got the camera (or just about to buy) and you realise that you'll have to flex the credit card a bit more because you are going to need a whole load of kit to go with it.
+So, you've got the camera (or just about to buy it) and you realise that you'll have to flex the credit card a bit more because you are going to need a whole load of kit to go with it.

 Obviously, it depends upon your budget and what you'll be shooting, but you'll probably need a tripod to keep the camera steady, one or two microphones and a way of connecting them to the camera, batteries, battery charger, lights, filters and something to carry them all around in.

-This is our guide to some of the accessories you will need.
+This is our guide to the accessories you're most likely to need.

 Back to the top.